the-imp0ster/pretty-squares-image-engine/README.md

 python image-engine.py
 ```

 The generated images will be saved in a directory called "finished" within the project folder, numbered sequentially starting at 1.
+A JSON metadata file is also created for each generated image, and will be saved into the same "finished" folder.

 ##  ‧͙⁺˚*･༓☾ Customization